DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Brief.md

 number of Power Points as your maximum.
 You'll need to keep track of how many Power Points you have left as you use Powers.

+You can work with your GM to create a custom character for the Adventure, or use one of the [premade characters](./PremadeCharacters/) as a quick way to get started.

 ### Gameplay

 Throughout an Adventure, your GM will describe scenes and may provide visual cues or